NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 *Focus is not on the "True."
 Focus is on the "Entire."*

 Eagle flies at 10,000 feet.
 It doesn't look for the "truth" yet — that is Bloodhound's job.
 Eagle looks for the boundaries.
+It must name how EACH party sees the conflict.
+If it only map one perspective, the map has been drawn before Eagle flew."

 Eagle's enemy is the Fog of War.
 When you are flooded, the conflict is everywhere and nowhere.
 Eagle blows the fog away so you can see that the "World-Ending War" is actually a specific dispute over a specific boundary.